Tanu-N-Prabhu/Python/Python Coding Interview Prep/Python Coding Interview Questions (Beginner to Advanced).md

 > 8
 ```

-> Click [here](https://github.com/Tanu-N-Prabhu/Python/blob/master/Code%20Snapshots%20%F0%9F%93%B7/Python_Consonant_Count.png) to view the Code Snapshot

 ---

-## 6. Counting the Number of Occurances of a Character in a String
+## 6. Counting the Number of Occurrences of a Character in a String

 ```python
 word = "python"